andreivisan/andreivisan.github.io/_posts/2015-07-31-android-http-server-with-androidasync.md

 published: true
 ---

-Yesterday, in a previous post, I wrote about how to write an HTTP server inside your Android application using <a href="https://github.com/NanoHttpd/nanohttpd"> NanoHTTPD </a>.
-After a bit more research I found that <a href="https://popcorntime.io/"> Popcorntime </a> for Android were using NanoHTTPD as well and that they have replace it with another library called <a href="https://github.com/koush/AndroidAsync">AndroidAsync</a>.
+Yesterday, in a previous post, I wrote about how to write an HTTP server inside your Android application using <a href="https://github.com/NanoHttpd/nanohttpd" target="_blank"> NanoHTTPD </a>.
+After a bit more research I found that <a href="https://popcorntime.io/" target="_blank"> Popcorntime </a> for Android were using NanoHTTPD as well and that they have replace it with another library called <a href="https://github.com/koush/AndroidAsync" target="_blank">AndroidAsync</a>.

-After reading a bit about <a href="https://github.com/koush/AndroidAsync">AndroidAsync</a> I found out that the code is much better than the one for <a href="https://github.com/NanoHttpd/nanohttpd"> NanoHTTPD </a> as well as the way of handling requests is more clear from the code reading perspective.
+After reading a bit about <a href="https://github.com/koush/AndroidAsync" target="_blank">AndroidAsync</a> I found out that the code is much better than the one for <a href="https://github.com/NanoHttpd/nanohttpd" target="_blank"> NanoHTTPD </a> as well as the way of handling requests is more clear from the code reading perspective.

 ###Let’s start coding
 Before starting the exciting coding make sure you add the following code to your AndroidManifest.xml file: